Taelar/Shan-bot/README.md

 List of commands:

-- !prune [number] : remove the last any messages as the number you want
+- /prune [number] : remove the last any messages as the number you want
-- !help : display all the commands available.
+- /help : display all the commands available.
-- !help [command] : display all the infos of a command
+- /help [command] : display all the infos of a command

 ### Technical details